490 Veritas: Late Miocene dust shower

 Substantiating Nesvorný's estimate, Kenneth Farley et al. found evidence in sea-floor sediments of a fourfold increase in the amount of cosmic dust reaching Earth's surface, which began 8.2 million years ago and tapered off over the next million and a half years.
 This is one of the largest increases in dust deposits of the past 100 million years.

 The suspected Veritas collision would have been too far from Jupiter for the fragments to have been slung into a collision course with Earth.
 However, solar radiation would have caused the resulting dust to drift inward to Earth orbit over a time span consistent with the record of dust in the ocean sediment.

 Today continuing collisions among Veritas-family asteroids are estimated to send five thousand tons of cosmic dust to Earth each year, 15% of the total.

+Study

+490 Veritas has been observed to occult 13 stars between 2006 and 2023.